CadenzaProject/cadenzaproject.github.io/docs/cadenza1/cc1_evaluation.md

 sidebar_position: 4
 ---
 :::info
-If you haven't received your TEAM ID and you already registered, please contact the team [here](https://groups.google.com/u/1/g/cadenza-challenge)
+If you haven't received your **TEAM ID** and you already registered, please contact the team [here](https://groups.google.com/u/1/g/cadenza-challenge).
+If you still don't register your team, please go [here](Take%20Part/cc1_registration).

 Please, to run the evaluation, first ensure you updated your code to pyclarity version 0.3.4 and downloaded the data for,